clinical-biomarkers/biomarker-partnership/src/data_conversion/README.md

 For the TSV to JSON conversion:
 - The values for `assessed_biomarker_entity`, `condition`, `exposure_agent` are assumed to already be the recommended name for the entities, and are populated in the `recommended_name` field for each.
+    - If the resource API call is supported, a warning will be logged and printed for each value where the name provided in the TSV file does not match the recommended name from the resource.

+## Namespace Support

+The full JSON data model version includes various supplementary data fields that is not captured by the simplified table (TSV) views such as synonym data and citation data.
+The TSV to JSON conversion supports the following resource API calls to automate the populating of these fields:

+- PubMed
+- Disease Ontology
+- UniprotKB
+- Uberon
+- Chemical Entities of Biological Interest (ChEBI)
+- Cell Ontology